pritish-004/Multi-location-Network-Implementation-using-Cisco-Packet-Tracer/README.md

 	● Location 4: Apparel shopping network at Kolkata

-Gained practical knowledge of Networking Services (TCP and UDP based, DNS, DHCP) Used BGP as exterior gateway protocol and RIP and EIGRP as interior gateway protocols.
+Gained practical knowledge of Networking Services (TCP and UDP, DNS, DHCP) Used BGP as exterior gateway protocol and RIP and EIGRP as interior gateway protocols.